OWASP/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 After .NET Core 2.0 it is possible to automatically generate and verify the antiforgery token.

-If you are using tag-helpers - what is the default for most web project templates - all forms will automatically send the anti-forgery token.
+If you are using tag-helpers - which is the default for most web project templates - all forms will automatically send the anti-forgery token.
-You can check if tag-helpers are enabled by checking if your main `_ViewImports.cshtml`- file contains:
+You can check if tag-helpers are enabled by checking if your main `_ViewImports.cshtml` file contains:

 ```csharp
 @addTagHelper *, Microsoft.AspNetCore.Mvc.TagHelpers